Updated: June 08, 2021

 Build and Design

-The Qanba Crystal arcade fight stick has a lot of real estate about and that is perfect.
+The Qanba Crystal arcade fight stick has a lot of real estates about and that is perfect.
 Its size, of course, does limit portability because it is difficult to carry this around.
 You’ll find the standard 8 buttons along with 7 additional buttons on the side.

 You can turn them on and they’ll emit lights which look really good.
 If you choose to go for Sanwa buttons, you will have to give up the LED functionality that comes with the stock version of this fight stick.